ShakthiSampath/IP-NIIT-Foundation/README.md

 Following are the broad tasks:

-- Use Node.js fs module I should read CSV
+- Use Node.js fs module to read CSV

 - Use Readline interface module to parse line by line